frappe/frappe_docs/frappe_docs/www/docs/user/en/core/router.md

 In case neither is found, a 404 is thrown.

-> This 404 is also cached and checked for at the begining of the `render` function.
+> This 404 is also cached and checked for at the beginning of the `render` function.

 ## Rendering and Context